Isotonic Distributional Regression: Introduction

 There is an emerging consensus in the transdisciplinary literature that regression analysis should be distributional, with \citet{Hothorn2014} arguing forcefully that \begin{quote} [t]he ultimate goal of regression analysis is to obtain information about the conditional distribution of a response given a set of explanatory variables. \end{quote} Distributional regression marks a clear break from the classical view of regression, which has focused on estimating the conditional mean of the response variable in terms of one or more explanatory variable(s) or covariate(s).
 Later extensions have considered other functionals of the conditional distributions, such as quantiles or expectiles \citep{Koenker2005, Newey1987, SchulzeWaltrup2015}.
 However, the reduction of a conditional distribution to a single-valued functional results in tremendous loss of information.
 Therefore, from the perspectives of both estimation and prediction, regression analysis ought to be distributional.

 In the extant literature, both parametric and nonparametric approaches to distributional regression are available.
 Parametric approaches assume that the conditional distribution of the response is of a specific type (e.g., Gaussian) with an analytic relationship between the covariates and the distributional parameters.
-Key examples include statistically postprocessed meteorological and hydrologic forecasts, as exemplified by \citet{Gneiting2006}, \citet{Schefzik2013} and \citet{Vannitsem2018}.
+Key examples include statistically postprocessed meteorological and hydrologic forecasts, as exemplified by \citet{Gneiting2005b}, \citet{Schefzik2013} and \citet{Vannitsem2018}.
 In powerful semi-parametric variants, the conditional distributions remain parametric, but the influence of the covariates on the parameter values is modeled nonparametrically, e.g., by using generalized additive models \citep{Rigby2005, Klein2015, Umlauf2015} or modern neural networks \citep{Rasp2018, Gasthaus2019}.
+In related developments, semiparametric versions of quantile regression \citep{Koenker2005} and transformation methods \citep{Hothorn2014} can be leveraged for distributional regression.

-Non-parametric approaches to distributional regression include nearest neighbor methods that depend on a suitable notion of distance on the covariate space.
+Nonparametric approaches to distributional regression include kernel or nearest neighbor methods that depend on a suitable notion of distance on the covariate space.
 Then, the empirical distribution of the response for neighboring covariates in the training set is used for distributional regression, with possible weighting in dependence on the distance to the covariate value of interest.
-Kernel smoothing methods and mixture approaches allow for absolutely continuous conditional distributions \citep{Hall1999, Dunson2007}.
-Classification and regression trees partition the covariate space into leaves, and assign constant regression functions on each leave \citep{Breiman1984}.
-Linear aggregation via bootstrap (bagging) or subsample aggregation (subagging) yields random forests \citep{Breiman2001}, which are increasingly being used to generate conditional predictive distributions, as proposed by \citet{Hothorn2004} and \citet{Meinshausen2006}.
+Kernel smoothing methods and mixture approaches allow for absolutely continuous conditional distributions \citep{Hall1999, Dunson2007, Li2008}.
+Classification and regression trees partition the covariate space into leaves, and assign constant regression functions on each leaf \citep{Breiman1984}.
+Linear aggregation via bootstrap aggregation (bagging) or subsample aggregation (subagging) yields random forests \citep{Breiman2001}, which are increasingly being used to generate conditional predictive distributions, as proposed by \citet{Hothorn2004} and \citet{Meinshausen2006}.